dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 type: draft
 ---

-This article describes a simple approach for creating your own Database CRUD screens with Lift ( 'CRUD' being the common acronym for the database operations of Create, Read, Update, Delete).
+This article describes a simple approach for creating your own database CRUD screens with Lift ( 'CRUD' being the common acronym for the database operations of Create, Read, Update, Delete).

 ## Why build your own CRUD screens?